munoz0raul/arduino-demo/arduino-voice-webui/README.md

 ### Voice Recognition Workflow

-1. **Listening State**: The system continuously monitors audio input
+The system uses a **two-step process** for voice control:

-2. **"Select" Command**: User says "select" to activate the interface
+1. **"Select" Command**: User says "select" to activate a 10-second listening window
-3. **Color Recognition**: User says a color name (blue, green, purple, red, yellow)
+2. **Color Command**: Within that window, user says a color name
-4. **Tree Display**: The corresponding colored Christmas tree appears on screen
+3. **Tree Display**: The corresponding colored Christmas tree appears on screen
+4. **LED Feedback**: Physical LEDs on the Arduino Uno Q light up in that color
-5. **Auto-Reset**: After 10 seconds of inactivity, the tree returns to the "off" state
+5. **Auto-Reset**: After 10 seconds, the tree and LEDs return to the "off" state

+This two-step approach prevents accidental color changes and ensures intentional control.

 ### Christmas Tree Interface